 The National Collegiate Athletic Association is the organization through which the nation's colleges and universities speak and act on athletics matters at the national level.
 It is a voluntary association of more than 1,200 institutions, conferences, organizations and individuals devoted to the sound administration of intercollegiate athletics.

 Through the NCAA, member colleges consider any athletics problem that has crossed regional or conference lines and has become national in character.
 The Association strives to maintain intercollegiate athletics as an integral part of the educational program and the athlete as an integral part of the student body.
 The NCAA also stands for good conduct in intercollegiate athletics and serves as the colleges' national athletics accrediting agency.
 The NCAA has grown dramatically in the past 40 years, with more than 600 new members since 1950.

-The Commonwealth Coast Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, women’s volleyball, men’s and women’s tennis, men’s and women’s basketball, baseball, softball, and men’s and women’s lacrosse.
+The New England Collegiate Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, men's and women’s volleyball, men’s and women’s basketball, baseball, softball, men's golf, and men’s and women’s lacrosse.
 Playoff champions receive the conference’s automatic bid to the NCAA Tournament each year.

 National College Athlete Honor Society

 Eastern Nazarene College became the 10th college or university in Massachusetts to be accepted as a member of the Alpha Chapter of the National College Athlete Honor Society, Chi Alpha Sigma.